 Official LLaMA Factory repository: https://github.com/hiyouga/LLaMA-Factory

-Example training configuration: examples/train_lora/llama3_lora_sft.yaml
+Example training configuration: examples/train_lora/qwen3_lora_sft.yaml (from repository)

 Documentation: https://llamafactory.readthedocs.io/en/latest/getting_started/data_preparation.html